mattxlee/config_nvim/README.md

 This is my config script for nvim, feel free to use it.

+## Prepare

+* You need to install Git or the git related plugin will be disabled automatically.

+* You need to install silver ag searcher on your system in order to search text from all files in your project.
+For example, you can use Homebrew to install the searcher by typing the command `brew install the_silver_searcher`.

 ## Install

-To install the script, just clone the repo to your local config path by running the command below
+To install the script, just clone the repo to your local config path by running the command below.

 `git clone https://github.com/mattxlee/config_nvim ~/.config/nvim`

 ## Update plugins

 Use `:PackerSync` to install/update plugins.
+Or you can just run shell command `nvim +PackerSync` to invoke the updating procedure.

 For more information about the plugin manager, please visit [Packer](https://github.com/wbthomason/packer.nvim)